Natural disasters and emergencies - customer assistance

 - Number plate reissue, remake and hold fees (for both General Issue and Special Number Plates)

 If your vehicle’s number plates are lost or destroyed in a natural disaster or emergency, the re-issue, remake or hold fees may be waived.
-You must provide a completed Number Plate form (form 1038) to the registry to reapply for your number plates.
+You must provide a completed Number Plate form (form 1038) to the registry or service centre to reapply for your number plates.

 Note: All vehicles except trailers and caravans must have Compulsory Third Party (CTP) insurance.
 All normal CTP fees apply.